Let me introduce you to Notenik, a simple but powerful system for taking, collecting and referencing notes.

 Import/Export in XML Format

-Your Notes will be represented in an XML format with each field represented as a separate SML tag.
+Your Notes will be represented in an XML format with each field represented as a separate XML tag.

 Note that, for XML formats, an exported file may contain invalid characters if those are present in your Notes.